Baseball’s 10 Worst Performances by a Reigning MVP

 While the wrist issue didn’t bother him in 1979, it certainly would a year later.
 The growing pain inhibited his play and, after finally learning about it in mid-May, underwent surgery; rushing back a little too quick, Baylor continued to struggle and, by the end of July, was languishing with a .230 average and just one home run on the year to date.
 He salvaged some long-sought power in August before being sidelined again for the season’s final month, this time with a bad foot.
 When it was all added up, there wasn’t much to add up; Baylor followed his titanic 1979 effort with a Titanic-sinking .250 average, five homers and 51 RBIs in 1980.
 He was booed in Anaheim, and the Angels front office—which had wholeheartedly embraced Baylor a year earlier—turned ruthlessly hardball on him with contract extension talks.

-After enduring the best and worst of times in two short years, Baylor returned to pre-1979 form and eventually became a DH-for-hire, finishing his career playing for three consecutive AL champions: Boston (1986), Minnesota (1987) and Oakland (1988).
+Baylor followed up his best and worst of times by returning to pre-1979 form and eventually became a DH-for-hire, finishing his career playing for three consecutive AL champions: Boston (1986), Minnesota (1987) and Oakland (1988).
 His biggest claim to fame came toward the end of his baseball life when he set the all-time mark for getting hit by pitches, a record to be later surpassed by Craig Biggio.